To find the names of official/authorised version of a US case, look at Australian Guide to Legal Citation Rule 24.1.3.

 Tip: Because unreported cases have non-precedential value in the U.S., try to find the best-reported cases from the highest court rather than relying on unreported judgements.

-The Court Statistics Project provides a interacitve map of state court structures.
+The Court Statistics Project provides a interactive map of state court structures.
 Just click on a particular state to learn more about the court structure and names of the courts in that state.

 All decisions of each state's court of last resort, usually known as the Supreme Court, are published.
 Some states publish all state intermediate appellate court opinions and others publish only selected opinions.
 State trial court decisions are usually not published.